CryptoRekt/changelog/README.md

 Previous versions of Bitcoin Core had their mempool limited by checking a transaction’s fees against the node’s minimum relay fee.
 There was no upper bound on the size of the mempool and attackers could send a large number of transactions paying just slighly more than the default minimum relay fee to crash nodes with relatively low RAM.
 A temporary workaround for previous versions of Bitcoin Core was to raise the default minimum relay fee.

 Bitcoin Core 0.12 will have a strict maximum size on the mempool.
-The default value is 300 MB and can be configured with the -maxmempool parameter.
+The default value is 300 MB and can be configured with the ```-maxmempool``` parameter.
 Whenever a transaction would cause the mempool to exceed its maximum size, the transaction that (along with in-mempool descendants) has the lowest total feerate (as a package) will be evicted and the node’s effective minimum relay feerate will be increased to match this feerate plus the initial minimum relay feerate.
 The initial minimum relay feerate is set to 1000 satoshis per kB.

 Bitcoin Core 0.12 also introduces new default policy limits on the length and size of unconfirmed transaction chains that are allowed in the mempool (generally limiting the length of unconfirmed chains to 25 transactions, with a total size of 101 KB).
-These limits can be overriden using command line arguments; see the extended help (--help -help-debug) for more information.
+These limits can be overriden using command line arguments; see the extended help (```--help -help-debug```) for more information.

 ##Opt-in Replace-by-fee transactions

 It is now possible to replace transactions in the transaction memory pool of Bitcoin Core 0.12 nodes.
-Bitcoin Core will only allow replacement of transactions which have any of their inputs’ nSequence number set to less than 0xffffffff - 1.
-Moreover, a replacement transaction may only be accepted when it pays sufficient fee, as described in [BIP 125] (https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki).
+Bitcoin Core will only allow replacement of transactions which have any of their inputs’ ```nSequence``` number set to less than ```0xffffffff - 1```.
+Moreover, a replacement transaction may only be accepted when it pays sufficient fee, as described in [BIP 125](https://github.com/bitcoin/bips/blob/master/bip-0125.mediawiki).

-Transaction replacement can be disabled with a new command line option, -mempoolreplacement=0.
+Transaction replacement can be disabled with a new command line option, ```-mempoolreplacement=0```.
 Transactions signaling replacement under BIP125 will still be allowed into the mempool in this configuration, but replacements will be rejected.
 This option is intended for miners who want to continue the transaction selection behavior of previous releases.

-The -mempoolreplacement option is not recommended for wallet users seeking to avoid receipt of unconfirmed opt-in transactions, because this option does not prevent transactions which are replaceable under BIP 125 from being accepted (only subsequent replacements, which other nodes on the network that implement BIP 125 are likely to relay and mine).
-Wallet users wishing to detect whether a transaction is subject to replacement under BIP 125 should instead use the updated RPC calls gettransaction and listtransactions, which now have an additional field in the output indicating if a transaction is replaceable under BIP125 (“bip125-replaceable”).
+The ```-mempoolreplacement``` option is not recommended for wallet users seeking to avoid receipt of unconfirmed opt-in transactions, because this option does not prevent transactions which are replaceable under BIP 125 from being accepted (only subsequent replacements, which other nodes on the network that implement BIP 125 are likely to relay and mine).
+Wallet users wishing to detect whether a transaction is subject to replacement under BIP 125 should instead use the updated RPC calls ```gettransaction``` and ```listtransactions```, which now have an additional field in the output indicating if a transaction is replaceable under BIP125 (“bip125-replaceable”).

 Note that the wallet in Bitcoin Core 0.12 does not yet have support for creating transactions that would be replaceable under BIP 125.

 ##RPC: Random-cookie RPC authentication

-When no -rpcpassword is specified, the daemon now uses a special ‘cookie’ file for authentication.
+When no ```-rpcpassword``` is specified, the daemon now uses a special ‘cookie’ file for authentication.
 This file is generated with random content when the daemon starts, and deleted when it exits.
 Its contents are used as authentication token.
 Read access to this file controls who can access through RPC.
-By default it is stored in the data directory but its location can be overridden with the option -rpccookiefile.
+By default it is stored in the data directory but its location can be overridden with the option ```-rpccookiefile```.

 This is similar to Tor’s CookieAuthentication: see https://www.torproject.org/docs/tor-manual.html.en